callnow

 Manage Petty Cash

-If you’re not recording your petty cash carefully, then you can easily waste your firm’s money, which will affect the financial health of the company.
+If you don’t record your petty cash carefully, you can easily waste your firm’s money, which will affect the company’s financial health.

 By following the steps mentioned below, you can control excessive petty cash spending: